chaosleaguewiki/chaosleaguewiki.github.io/docs/chat-commands/twitch.md

 ### `!nextsong`

-Skip to a new random song from [the playlist][song-playlist]
+Skips to a new random song from [the playlist][song-playlist]

 ### `!toll [amount]` { #toll }

-Set a point fee that each player has to pay when entering gameplay on a tile.
+Sets a point fee that each player has to pay when entering gameplay on a tile.
 `[amount]` can be a number between 0 and 15.

 ## Tile commands